1959 Studebaker Lark

 View Mr. Ed Lark Video

 The Lark was going to be their main model and would come in the following versions:2 door Hardtop, 2 Door (post), 4 door, & Station wagon.
 The thing about the Lark was it was around 18 inches shorter then previous 1958 Models.
 Studebaker Packard had made the decision to go where the Big Three had not ventured and that was with a smaller, more economical car.
 Only Rambler was selling smaller cars and with the poor economic times it was felt that a bigger market for smaller cars was there.
 Studebaker Packard were correct in their assessment as 1959 was a turn-around year which saw them sell over 131 Thousand Cars.
 They were back in the black for a while In 1960 they sold over 127 Thousand Larks while introducing a Convertible.
 Gradually the "Big Three" caught on to this market and brought out their own models to compete with the Lark.
 Times got tough and after going into the "Red" it was decided to close the South Bend Factory in Late 1963.
 The Studebaker factory in Hamilton, Ontario Canada would hold the banner for the next two years but Studebaker Corporation decided to get out of the Automotive Making Industry in spring of 1966.
-It was a sad day indeed as Studebaker had been in the business making of vehicles for over 114 years.
+It was a sad day indeed as Studebaker had been in the business of making vehicles for over 114 years.

 The last Studebaker off the Line